What is retreat life like?

 Can I smoke on retreat?

-Smoking is only permitted in a designated outdoor smoking area.
-Smokers must bring all their own tobacco supplies.
+Smoking is not permitted on property, however, it is only a 5 minute walk from the dining hall to the entry gate.
 To minimize odors we ask you to wash your hands after smoking and not to wear smoke-filled clothing in the meditation hall.
-Smoking is not permitted indoors or elsewhere on the grounds or in the woods.
+Smoking is also not permitted in woods.

 Can I light a candle or incense?

-Due to fire regulations, we do not allow you to light candles or burn incense, or light fires of any kind on InsightLA property.
+Due to fire regulations, we do not allow you to light candles or burn incense, or light fires of any kind on BBRC property.
 Exceptions to this rule are:

 — Lighting Shabbat and other religious candles – our office staff can let you know the allocated space for this.
-InsightLA provides simple white candles that burn down within about 50 minutes.
 Please note that you cannot leave any burning candles unattended.

 — During certain retreats, teachers have permission to light ceremonial candles and incense in the meditation hall.